eduardovillao/form-masks-for-elementor/README.md

 = 1.4.1 =

-* Fix: active mask on popup is called by link, button and others.
+* Fix: active mask on popup when is called by link, button and others.

 = 1.4 =